ROI Information and Frequently Asked Questions

 The "Posted" DPN is a separate file available to download and print, and is a simplified version of the full Data Privacy Notice that clients read when they sign the ROI.
 Agencies are required by HUD to post this notice in a visible locations that clients can see as a consistent reminder.
 It does not replace the full DPN that clients must be presented with.
 It is designed to be more of an ongoing reminder.

-Is there a new ROI and DPN now that we're in ClientTrack?
+Is there a new ROI and DPN now that we are using ClientTrack for HMIS?

-Do clients need to sign the new ROI even if they signed the previous one before we switched over to ClientTrack?
+Do clients need to sign the new ROI even if they signed the previous one before we switched over to ClientTrack's HMIS?

 Yes, all existing clients should be presented with the new DPN and ROI.